migarstka/SDP_Benchmark_Problems/README.md

 objTrue | solution to problem from MOSEK with standard tolerance |
 problemType | descriptive name of the problem | problemName | short problem tag with number |
+Kf | Number of variables in zero-cone |
+Kl | Number of variables in nonnegative orthant |
+Kq | Dimensions of second-order cone variables |
-Kf, Kl, Kq, Ks | dimensions of the cone K |
+Ks | Dimensions of semidefinite cone variables |

 ## Installation / Usage